syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri date picker.md

 #### Range selection
 Initially or during run time, you can selects the single date range programmatically by using the selectedRange property of `HijriDatePickerController`.
 It is only applicable when the selectionMode is set to `DateRangePickerSelectionMode.range`.

-Use [HijriDtaeRange]() to define the date range for hijir date picker.
+Use [HijriDateRange]() to define the date range for hijri date picker.

 {% tabs %}
 {% highlight Dart %}